Corrosion Monitoring Solution: The Novel New Ultra-Sensitive Corrosion Sensor

 Copper Corrosion Wafer Silver Corrosion Wafer

 Corrosion Monitoring Solution corrosion coupons use copper and silver wafers, which are the most commonly used metals inside electronics and are the most vulnerable to corrosion damage.
-The corrosion coupons are constantly measuring and monitoring the changing levels of sulfur and nitrogen dioxide (CO2, SO2), which directly influence the rate of decay in electronics.Interchangeable and Replaceable
+The corrosion coupons are constantly measuring and monitoring the changing levels of sulfur dioxide and nitrogen dioxide (SO2 and NO2), which directly influence the rate of decay in electronics.Interchangeable and Replaceable

-Differences in temperature, humidity, airflow and other environmental elements, such as ozone, all contribute to the rate of corrosion.
-Additional iButtonLink sensors provide the advanced knowledge needed to know the full effect of corrosive elements in the user's environment.
+Differences in temperature, humidity, airflow, and other environmental elements, such as ozone, all contribute to the rate of corrosion.
+Additional iButtonLink sensors provide the advanced knowledge needed to discover the full effect of corrosive elements in the user's environment.

-iButtonLink currently provides Temperature, Humidity, Temperature & Airflow, Temperature & AC Current, Temperature & DC Current and Temperature & Light sensors that can be coupled with Corrosion Monitoring Solution. iButtonLink can also provide customized sensor solutions, for questions on how we can best fit your sensing needs, please contact Sales@iButtonLink.com.
+iButtonLink currently provides temperature; humidity; temperature and airflow; temperature and AC current; temperature and DC current; and temperature and light sensors that can be coupled with the Corrosion Monitoring Solution. iButtonLink also can provide customized sensor solutions.
+For questions on how we can best fit your sensing needs, please contact sales@iButtonLink.com.

 The Corrosion Monitoring Solution is available in both wired and wireless options.
 The corrosion sensors will work in tandem with both options.

 Wired sensors provide a network that will remain consistently reliable after installation.